-Despite enormous research efforts over several decades, there is still no consensus regarding the mechanism that governs the stupendous increase in the viscosity of supercooled liquids upon cooling toward their glass transition temperature T_g .
-1-7 The fact that the relaxation time increases upon supercooling is not a mystery in itself; the challenge that this phenomenon presents is to explain why the liquid dynamics slows down so dramatically upon supercooling-in most cases, the relaxation time or viscosity varies by 14 orders of magnitude over a reduction of less than 50% in temperature.8,9
+Despite enormous research efforts over several decades, there is still no consensus regarding the mechanism that governs the stupendous increase in viscosity of supercooled liquids upon cooling toward their glass transition temperature $T_g$ .1-7 That the relaxation time increases upon supercooling is not a mystery in itself; the challenge that this phenomenon presents is to explain why the liquid dynamics slows down so dramatically upon supercooling - in most cases, the relaxation time or viscosity vary by 14 orders of magnitude over a reduction of less than 50% in temperature.

-Solving the glass transition riddle amounts to understanding the temperature dependence of the activation energy $\Delta E(T)$ that enters an Arrhenius-like relation for the primary structural relaxation time τ{α} or the shear viscosity η of a liquid of the form systems featuring a larger (smaller) relative variation.
-The analysis of experimental and simulation data shows that in the most fragile systems, the activation energy varies by nearly a factor of four across the relevant temperature range. ^{10,11} Theoretical approaches that offer an explanation for the huge slowing down of structural relaxation dynamics of supercooled liquids put forward throughout the years include mode coupling theory, ^{12,13} thermodynamic approaches, ^{14,15} Random First Order Theory (RFOT), 16 frustration-limited domains, 17 locally favored structures, ^{18,19} kinetically constrained frameworks, ^{20-23} and many others described in several excellent reviews. ^{24-31}
+Solving the glass transition riddle amounts to understanding the temperature dependence of the activation energy $\Delta E(T)$ that enters a Arrhenius-like relation for the primary structural relaxation time $\tau{\alpha}$ or the shear viscosity $\eta$ of a liquid, of the form in a few cases stays nearly constant, and never decreases.
+One distinguishes between 'fragile' and 'strong' glassforming liquids by the relative variation of the activation energy $\Delta E(T)$ throughout the relevant temperature range (approximately $[T_q, 2T_q]$ ), with fragile (strong) systems featuring a larger (smaller) relative variation.
+Analysis of experiments and simulation data shows that in the most fragile systems the activation energy varies by nearly a factor of four across the relevant temperature $range^{10,11}$ .
+Theoretical approaches that offer an explanation for the huge slowing-down of structural relaxation dynamics of supercooled liquids put forward throughout the years include Mode Coupling Theory, thermodynamic approaches, Random First Order Theory (RFOT), Frustration-Limited Domains, locally-favored structures, kinetically constrained frameworks,20-22 and many others described in several excellent reviews. $^{23-30}$

-$$\tau{\alpha}(T) \sim \eta(T) \sim \exp(\Delta E(T)/k{\rm B}T).$$ (1)
+$$\tau{\alpha}(T) \sim \eta(T) \sim \exp\left(\Delta E(T)/k{\rm B}T\right).$$ (1)